awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-resource-sharing.md

 **To share a component, image, or image recipe that you own using the AWS CLI**
 Use the [https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) command\.

+**Using resource\-based policies to share a component, image, or image recipe**
+The `PutImagePolicy`, `PutComponentPolicy`, and `PutImageRecipePolicy` APIs provided by the Image Builder service allow you to define resource policies for images, components, and image recipes, respectively\.
+AWS RAM leverages these APIs to define the correct resource policies to allow the consumer with whom a resource is shared to make API calls involving the shared resource\.
+In order for AWS RAM to set the correct policies to share and unshare a resource , the resource owner must have `imagebuilder:put*` permissions\.

 ## Unsharing a Shared Component, Image, or Image Recipe<a name="image-builder-shared-resources-unsharing"></a>